GamrCorps/KTANE-Tutorials/ktane_git_setup.md

 ![repo link](https://imgur.com/download/3q2cpNs)

 ### Modkit setup
 If you don't have the modkit installed yet, navigate to the folder you want to put it in.
+ - **Linux/OSX:** Open a terminal.
+Type `cd [path/to/modkit/folder]`, substituting in the path to the modkit folder on your computer.
+ - **Windows:** Navigate to the modkit folder.
 Right-click and select `Git Bash here`.

-Copy and paste the following commands into the terminal and hit <kbd>Enter</kbd>/<kbd>Return</kbd>:
+Then, copy and paste the following commands into the terminal and hit <kbd>Enter</kbd>/<kbd>Return</kbd>:

     git clone https://github.com/keeptalkinggame/ktanemodkit.git
     cd ktanemodkit